Prepare a business plan for growth

 However complex it turns out to be, the individual business unit plan benefit from being easily understood by the people whose job it is to make it work.
 They also need to be clear on how their plan fits in with that of the wider organisation.

 When you are reviewing your business plan to cover the next stages, it's important to be clear on how you will allocate your resources to make your strategy work.

 For example, if a particular business unit or department has been given a target, the business plan should allocate sufficient resources to achieve it.
 These resources may already be available within the business or may be generated by future activity.

 In practice this could mean recruiting more office staff, spending more on marketing or buying more supplies or equipment.
 You may want to provide funds through current cashflow, generating more profit or seeking external funding.
 In general, it is always better to fund future growth through revenue generation.

-However, you should do some precise budgeting to decide on the right level of resourcing for a particular unit or department.
+Precise budgeting will help you decide on the right level of resourcing for a particular unit or department.
 It's important that resources are prioritised, so that areas of a business which are key to delivering the overall aims and objectives are adequately funded.
 If funding isn't available this may involve making cutbacks in other areas.

-Once you have drawn up your new business plan and put it into practice, it needs to be continually monitored to make sure the objectives are being achieved.
+Once you have drawn up your new business plan and put it into practice, continual monitoring will help make sure the objectives are being achieved.
 This review process should follow an assessment of your progress to date and an analysis of the most promising ways to develop your business.

-Regardless of whether or not there are fixed time intervals in your business plan, it must be part of a rolling process, with regular assessment of performance against the plan and agreement of a revised forecast if necessary.
+Regardless of whether or not there are fixed time intervals in your business plan, it will serve you best as part of a rolling process, with regular assessment of performance against the plan and agreement of a revised forecast if necessary.